RedTachyon/academic-kickstart/content/post/personal-website/index.md

 As I'm about to begin a PhD, I looked back to my undergrad days -- ambitious, hopeful, looking up everyone at my university who works with similar stuff to get some research experience.
 And one thing I immensely appreciated was when researchers have personal websites detailing their research and invited visitors to contact them.

-Another thing is that apparently, notoriety is useful in research -- and to this end, I could start a [twitter storm](https://twitter.com/ylecun/status/1274782757907030016) (as a side note: I'm team LeCun here), but a much more productive method would likely just be writing about my research (which I intend to do -- as soon as I start it).
+Another thing is that apparently, notoriety is useful in research -- and to this end, while I could probably just start a [twitter storm](https://twitter.com/ylecun/status/1274782757907030016) (as a side note: I'm team LeCun here), but a much more productive method would likely just be writing about my research (which I intend to do -- as soon as I start it).

 Lastly, every once in a while I like making small programming projects.
 Just some visualization, maybe a game or an animation on HTML Canvas, and it'd be cool to host it on the internet somehow, under my own domain without having to setup a whole backend for that, worrying about security and all that.